Zero rest-mass fields and the Newman-Penrose constants on flat space: The NP-gauge

+To get cleaner expressions with the current normalisation of the frame, in the remaining $r_\star=2\sqrt{2}$ will be set so that $r=1/\tilde{\rho}$.
+Therefore, the $\bm0\bm0'$ leg of the NP-frame can be written in terms of the Bondi coordinate as

-In general, a frame in the F-gauge and the NP-gauge will not coincide since, while the former is based on a Cauchy hypersurface, the latter is adapted to $\mathscr{I}$.
-However, as $\bmg_{C}$ and $\bmg'$ are conformally related, $\bmg'=\kappa^2\bmg_{C}$, then the frames $\bme_{\bmA \bmA'}$ and $\bme'_{\bmA \bmA'}$ are related through a conformal rescaling and a Lorentz transformation
+To put the calculations of this section in the more general context of asymptotically simple spacetimes, recall that the F-frame and the NP-frame do not coincide because while the former is based on a Cauchy hypersurface, the latter is adapted to $\mathscr{I}^{+}$.
+However, these frames are null frames respect to some metric $\bmg$ and $\bmg'$, respectively, where $\bmg'=\kappa^2\bmg$, for some conformal factor $\kappa$.
+Therefore, the frames $\bme_{\bmA \bmA'}$ and $\bme'_{\bmA \bmA'}$ are, in general, related through a conformal rescaling and a Lorentz transformation